 Loans and Support

 While we’re still waiting on official news from the federal government about the COVID-19 relief package for individuals and businesses, we do know that disaster relief loans are available through the US Small Business Administration.
-If your practice is struggling to make ends meet during this pandemic, then you can apply for a low-interest, long-term loan here.
+If your practice is struggling to make ends meet during this pandemic, then you can apply for a low-interest, long-term loan with the SBA.
 Small businesses may borrow up to $2 million for economic injury.
 The SBA is also committed to assisting small businesses in “accessing federal resources and navigating their preparedness plans.”
-To learn more, go here.
+To learn more, visit this page.

 3. Alternative Services